Home / Coffee knowledge / Which coffee tastes best?

 Reading time: 5 minutes.
 This article is a short blog post.
-For the detailed blog article, click here.
+You can find the detailed blog article here.

-Everyone has individual taste.
-That's why there isn't ONE coffee for everyone.
-But there are criteria you can use to find your favorite coffee.
-In this post, we'll give you 9 decision-making tips.
+Everyone has their own individual taste.
+That is why there isn't THE one coffee for everyone.
+However, there are criteria you can use to find your favorite coffee.
+In this post, we provide you with 9 tips for making your decision.

 1. Which coffee suits you?
-Espresso, Moka, or Filter?
+Espresso, Mokka, or filter?

-If you're sure you only want espresso, you can jump to the "Which coffee for espresso" section.
+If you are sure that you only want espresso, you can skip to the section "Which coffee for espresso".

 Every coffee drink also has a psychological and social dimension.
-An espresso rounds off a delicious meal or provides a lively short break.
-For a longer conversation, however, a filter coffee or latte macchiato is more suitable.
+An espresso rounds off a delicious meal or provides a quick, zesty break.
+For a longer conversation, however, a filter coffee or latte macchiato is more appropriate.

 Espresso

-A concentrated espresso feels creamy and thick in the mouth.
+A concentrated espresso feels creamy and viscous in the mouth.
 7-10% of the drink consists of dissolved coffee particles.
-A flavor explosion in 25ml.
+An explosion of flavor in 25ml.

 A filter coffee consists of only about 1% dissolved coffee particles and 99% water.
-It feels tea-like and smooth in the mouth.
-The taste doesn't explode, but unfolds slowly.
+It feels tea-like and soft in the mouth.
+The flavor does not explode, but unfolds slowly.

-Note where you fall.
+Keep in mind where you place yourself.
 Espresso or filter?
-Or in the middle, with Americano or Café Crème
+Or in the middle, with an Americano or café crème?

 2. Light, medium, or dark roast?

-Rule of thumb: The lighter a bean is roasted, the more differences you can taste.
-The darker the roast, the more similar the different beans become in taste.
+Rule of thumb: The lighter a bean is roasted, the more nuances you can taste.
+The darker the roast, the more similar the different beans taste.

 Light roasts are more complex and contain sweet, fruity notes.
 If they are too light, these coffees taste grassy and cereal-like.
-Dark roasted varieties emphasize chocolaty, roasted notes.
-Coffees roasted too dark taste burnt.
+Dark-roasted varieties emphasize chocolatey, roasted notes.
+Coffees that are roasted too dark taste burnt.

-The range between light and dark roasts is very wide with many sub-nuances.
-The explanations shorten the complex topic, but they give you a good direction.
+The spectrum between light and dark roasts is very broad with many sub-nuances.
+These explanations simplify a complex topic, but they give you a good starting point.

 3. Coffee beans for your happiness: Arabica or Robusta